eternal-flame-AD/yumechi.jp/content/en/blog/poed-what-happens.md

 - We made some good progress regarding past therapy failures and identifying sources of delusions.
 - I honestly got used to the life pretty quickly...
 Almost comical that another girl who came after me was almost the same: shivering anxious and then got used to it after a day or two.
-- It got unbearbly boring after 3-4 days and I felt better.
-The smell, paper bags, plastic cups, paper scrubs, key sounds, locked doors, window bars, safety screws, metal toilet, nowhere to hang anything.
+- The smell, paper bags, plastic cups, paper scrubs, key sounds, locked doors, behind bars, safety screws, metal toilet, rubber pens, weighted chairs, nowhere to hang anything.
-  I drew a JavaScript parody on the whiteboard,  explained to myself why it was so funny and laughed real hard ... lol
+  I'm sure it is probably a bit "dehumanizing"...
+  It sounds really wrong but at the time losing my humanity felt like a blessing...
+  I could let myself "die inside" for a few days and I have really no option but to only care about myself...
+- It got unbearably boring after 3-4 days and I felt better.
+  Exercise kept me going.
+My routine was skipping without rope, 9x+1x double-under 30reps.
+  Literally felt like I was on the _top of the world_ every time!
+  (well sarcasm is to feel that while looking at sun barely shining into the barred windows...)
 - Staff were pretty courteous, after they believed I won't do something stupid the 15-min checkups were much less invasive.
 I got 1hr phone time per day from day 4 or day 5 couldn't remember.
 Met 3 nurses who were _really really_ nice to me :) .

+I didn't really have visitors or even someone to call...
+I wonder how people actually need to wait to use the phones on unit..
+It was really interesting to observe the brutal reality of human relations: how people convince themselves they do not have a problem, how the helped end up struggling with the relationship with helpers, how parents could not stop appraising their child when it was probably obvious she did not have a easy upbringing...

 I stayed for 6.5d.
-Fell almost surreal when I finally stepped outside, the sun was so bright and all the colors were so vibrant...
+Fell almost surreal when I finally stepped outside, the sun was so bright and all the colors were so vibrant once I got used to the white/blue/gray theme...
+I could still recall way more detail than I needed to...

 ## Aftermath

 It wasn't THAT bad...
 I transferred to voluntary within 24 hours so a judge didn't get involved so legally I wasn't really "committed".
+I needed a break and I got it, albeit in a less-than-optimal way...
 Most of my instructors are understanding and gave me plenty of time to catch back up.
 It was a pretty big shock and bumped my feeling up quite a lot and it was just weaning off (well safely so far).